vdodev/maplang/README.md

-# Maplang

-Maplang is a diagram-based programming language.
+# Maplang: Diagrams as Code

 ### What problem does Maplang solve?